Tegernsee Abbey: Foundation and early history

 A well-known and detailed (but nevertheless entirely unverifiable) tradition about the foundation has developed.
 According to this tradition, Otkar and Adelbert were princes of the Huosi.
 They and their families lived at the court of Pippin the Younger, King of the Franks (714-768), whose son fell into a rage during a game of chess and killed the son of Otkar with the chessboard.
 Pippin, fearing the revenge of such a powerful family, he summoned Otkar and Adalbert before they could hear of the killing, and asked them for their advice: "How would you deal with a terrible evil if there were no way to change it?"
 The brothers replied: "All one could do in such a case would be to accept the evil with humility and submission to the will of God."
 Only then did Pippin tell them of the death of Otkar's son.
 The brothers, bound by their own judgment, were unable to take up arms and found themselves forced to accept the homicide.
 Instead, they decided to turn their backs on the world.
 They returned to their homeland in the south of Bavaria and founded a monastery on an unusually beautiful site by the shores of the Tegernsee, into which they withdrew.
 For many centuries a large panel in the nearby church of Egern depicted the scene of the princes playing chess.

 The first abbot was Adalbert who took part in the Synod of Dingolfing in 770.
 Adalbert and his representative Zacho were present at the synod of St. Emmeram in Ratisbon (before 798).
 They were in the possession of Tegernsee which had been claimed by Bishop Atto of Freising.
 This demand was a result of the efforts of the episcopate of Bavaria of that era to limit as much as possible the parochial labours of the monasteries.
-The matter was adjusted by a settlement made at Tegernsee on 16 June, 804, on the occasion of the dedication of the Church of St. Peter at Tegernsee and the translation to it of the relics of St. Quirinus from the Basilica of St. Saviour.
+The matter was adjusted by a settlement made at Tegernsee on 16 June, 804, on the occasion of the dedication of the Church of St. Peter at Tegernsee and the translation to it of the relics of Quirinus from the Basilica of St. Saviour.